cybermansec/bug-bounty-journey/blog/my-first-idor.md

 ## Follow the Journey

-This finding was documented as part of my 100 Day Bug Bounty Challenge (Day 36).
+This finding was documented as part of my 100 Day Bug Bounty Challenge (Currently in day 71).

 I’m sharing my journey as I learn — including wins, mistakes and lessons from real-world security testing.